saltukalakus/angular-auth0-spa-js/README.md

-# Angular 1.x Wrapper for Auth0.js
+# Angular 1.x Wrapper for auth0-spa-js
 [![CDNJS version](https://img.shields.io/cdnjs/v/angular-auth0.svg)](https://cdnjs.com/libraries/angular-auth0)

-This module provides a thin wrapper for [auth0.js](https://auth0.com/docs/libraries/auth0js).
+This module provides a thin wrapper for [auth0-spa-js](https://auth0.com/docs/libraries/auth0-spa-js).

-### This is angular-auth0 v3 which is to be used with auth0.js v9 and higher.
+### This is angular-auth0 v4 which is to be used with auth0-spa-js v1.17 and higher.

-- For use with auth0.js v8, install angular-auth0 v2.
-- For use with auth0.js v7, install angular-auth0 v1.

 ## Installation